elpassion/Showcase/content/public-speaking/README.md

 > Video: [youtube](https://www.youtube.com/watch?v=H7qB4Z9VtiM).

 The talk presents the techniques that enabled us to write more testable code  during the development of large Swift codebase.
-It shows how to make use of snapshot testing, how to apply boundaries pattern in daily development and also covers code duplicate detection.
+It shows how to make use of snapshot testing, how to apply the boundaries pattern in daily development and also covers the duplicated source code detection.